"Video games are an expressive medium. They represent how real and imagined systems work. They invite

 Moreover, you will be required to participate generally on the class web log.
 Please bookmark the blog address, check the site regularly, and feel free to comment and post regularly.
 The class blog will be used for announcements, assignment reminders, updates to the syllabus, as well as questions, inquiries, and an extension of in-class discussion.
 Blog commenting, responding to other students’ plogs, and posting will be taken into account in evaluating class participation.
 See the class blog for details on blog etiquette and rules of engagement.

-Again, you must produce a minimum of 10-15 pages of formal, revised writing and earn a minimum of a 2.0
+you must produce a minimum of 10-15 pages of formal, revised writing and earn a minimum of a 2.0 on the Major Paper to get W-Credit.

 "Our approach to making games is to find the fun first and then use the technology to enhance the fun."